-While some people believe that smoke detectors turn yellow after spending years exposed to dust or light, the truth is that smoke detectors turn yellow for a different reason.
+While some people believe that smoke detectors turn yellow after spending years exposed to dust or light, smoke detectors turn yellow for a different reason.

 Most smoke detectors contain bromine, which is a flame retardant.
-It is used to help smoke detectors stand up to the heat from a fire, so it can do its job and alert you about smoke.
+It is used to help smoke detectors stand up to the heat from a fire, so it can alert you about smoke.
 Over time, bromine will cause your smoke detectors to yellow.

 #2.
 It Chirps Often

 If a smoke detector is chirping nonstop, this isn’t something that you should ignore.
-While this could be a sign that your smoke detector needs new batteries, some smoke detectors will chirp over and over when they’re on their last legs.
+While this could be a sign that your smoke detector needs new batteries, some smoke detectors will chirp over and over when they’re about to die.